mohd-afeef-badri/psd/joss/paper.md

  ![Regional-scale earthquake simulation of the French Cadarache region (50 km × 50 km) demonstrating `PSD`'s capability for large-scale seismic wave propagation modeling. \label{fig:example1}](./images/earthquake.png){width=80%}

-Figure \ref{fig:example2} demonstrates `PSD`'s fracture mechanics capabilities through a brittle fracture simulation within a perforated medium, as presented in [@badri2021preconditioning].
+Figure \ref{fig:example2} demonstrates `PSD`'s fracture mechanics capabilities through a quasi-static brittle fracture simulation within a perforated medium, as presented in [@badri2021preconditioning].
 This simulation involves more than 64 million degrees of freedom solved across 1008 MPI domains on the French Joliot-Curie supercomputer, illustrating the software's capability for detailed damage assessment applications that complement regional-scale earthquake simulations.

 ![Crack propagation for a perforated medium, simulation performed with `PSD`.\label{fig:example2}](./images/fracture.png){width=80%}

-These demonstrations represent significant computational achievements in earthquake simulation, with problem sizes nearing those required for operational seismic hazard and risk assessment.
+These demonstrations represent significant computational achievements, with problem sizes nearing those required for operational seismic hazard and risk assessment.
 The simulation of the Cadarache region in France demonstrates `PSD`'s applicability to real-world earthquake engineering problems, while the fracture mechanics example illustrates the software's capability for detailed damage assessment applications.
+G. Rastiello was also supported by the SEISM Institute (France).

 Additional applications demonstrate `PSD`'s versatility for advanced fracture mechanics research, including eikonal non-local gradient damage model implementations [@nogueira2023numerical],[@nogueira2024differential], which further extend the software's capabilities for comprehensive structural analysis.